How Can I Reduce My Sitting Time?

 I always hate it when I learn that I've been deluding myself.
 For years I was in denial about just how much I ate, which is what landed me in Weight Watchers in the first place.

-And now, thanks to the power of a pedometer, I realize I’ve been deluding myself about how “active” I am.
+And now, thanks to the power of a pedometer (affiliate link), I realize I've been deluding myself about how "active" I am.
 I walk every morning and conduct small group and private yoga sessions several mornings a week most of the year.
 I live in a two-story townhouse, spend lots of time in the kitchen, and always park a distance away from my destination when out doing errands.
 I really thought I was doing well.
-But the pedometer tells a different truth.
+But the pedometer (affiliate link) tells a different truth.

 There are now some studies suggesting that walking 10,000 steps a day (or about 5 miles) can help with ongoing weight management.
 And for me to get to 10,000 steps a day, I need to find ways to move more!